nvim-flutter/flutter-tools.nvim/README.md

 Build flutter and dart applications in neovim using the native lsp.

-#### NOTE:

-This plugin is under active development.
-I plan to try and keep things _relatively_ stable but ultimately there might still need to be some breaking changes.

 # Inspiration

 This plugin draws inspiration from [`emacs-lsp/lsp-dart`](https://github.com/emacs-lsp/lsp-dart), [`coc-flutter`](https://github.com/iamcco/coc-flutter) and [`nvim-metals`](https://github.com/scalameta/nvim-metals), the idea being